mdelobelle/metadatamenu/README.md

 When clicking on "❌", the value will be removed from the list of the values in the target field.

 When clicking on "➕", the values will be replaced by a select field in the table with the remaining values available (not already selected).
 Select the new value that you want to add: it will be added at the end of the list in the target field.

+### `File`
+The values of this field are displayed as a link

+Click the "🔎" button next to the link to display a suggester modal.

+Select a choice to replace the link in the target field.

 # FileClass